 A candidate will be recommended for the MUP degree upon satisfactory completion of 80 units, normally completed as 20 units of required and elective courses each term.
 Lecture and seminar courses are usually four units, studios are usually eight units.
-Over the two years, students must take 28 units of core studio and required lecture courses, 12 units satisfying three Methods Requirements (Analytic Methods, Economic Methods, and Implementation Methods), 12 units satisfying one of the Areas of Concentration, and 8 units of project-based learning (a studio, an independent thesis, or two 4-unit pre-approved project-based courses).
+Over the two years, students must take 28 units of core studio and required lecture courses, 12 units satisfying three Methods Requirements (Analytic Methods, Economic Methods, and Implementation Methods), 12 units satisfying one of the Areas of Concentration, and 8 units of project-based learning (an option studio, an independent thesis, or two 4-unit pre-approved project-based courses).
 Students complete the remainder of the program with elective courses and, if they choose, additional studio or project-based options.

 Current students should refer to the Current MUP Degree Requirements based on their date of matriculation.